Florence Pugh

 Florence Pugh in Lady Macbeth

 Florence played the role of Catherine, forced to marry an older and unloved man.
 As the plot develops, Catherine falls in love and commits a horrendous crime.
-But even her own life, sacrificed by her, never makes her happy.
+But even sacrificing her own life never brings her happiness.
 The infamous Paul Hilton starred as Catherine's despised husband, while promising heartthrob Cosmo Jarvis played her young lover.

 Florence Pugh Chats About Lady Macbeth

 Critics mainly appreciated the director's unconventional approach to adapting the classic work and the young actress's dramatic talent.
-However, many condemned her for excessive dramatism and the abundance of scenes where Florence appeared naked.
-Particularly malicious cinema connoisseurs gossiped that the young actress was building her career by showcasing her youthful allure.
+However, many criticized her for over-the-top dramatics and the numerous nude scenes featuring Florence.
+Some harsh film critics whispered that the young actress was building her career by trading on her youth and beauty.

 Florence Pugh in The Commuter